Pain Management Center

 What Conditions Does Injection Therapy Treat?

 Injection therapy treats arthritis, spinal stenosis, herniated disc, sciatica, degenerative disc disease, fibromyalgia, chronic pain, and more.
-Scheduling and attending an initial OIBOrtho consultation is the first step toward receiving an injection therapy solution.
+Scheduling and attending an initial OIBO consultation is the first step toward receiving an injection therapy solution.
 A complete medical history will be obtained, a physical examination will be performed, medical imaging tests will be ordered and analyzed.
 An accurate diagnosis will be made.
 A customized injection therapy treatment plan will be created.
-To schedule your appointment with an OIBOrtho specialist, call 732-201-6990 or visit our contact page.
+To schedule your appointment with an OIBO specialist, call 732-201-6990 or visit our contact page.

 Sacroiliac Joint Injections